mrcagney/kml2geojson/README.rst

 Node.js package `togeojson <https://github.com/mapbox/togeojson>`_.
 But ``kml2geojson`` also adds the following features.

-- Preserves KML object styling, such as color and opacity
+- Preserve KML object styling, such as color and opacity
-- Optionally writes one JSON file cataloging all the KML styles used
+- Optionally write one JSON file cataloging all the KML styles used
-- Optionally creates several GeoJSON files of FeatureCollections, one for each KML folder
+- Optionally create several GeoJSON files of FeatureCollections, one for each KML folder

 Installation